Jump to Recipe

-These steak sliders with caramelized pears, onions + gorgonzola will satisfy your sweet and savory autumn cravings.
+These steak sliders with caramelized pears, onions + gorgonzola will satisfy your sweet and savory sandwich cravings.

 The other day I found myself staring into an open fridge faced with a half-eaten wedge of gorgonzola and a craving for Philly Cheesesteak.
 What’s a girl to do?
 If you’re anything like me, and hate to see a perfectly good hunk of cheese go to waste, you start down the rabbit hole of food association — like the word game, but with food.